 Location: Sensory Building, Robert Mondavi Institute

 For the fourth consecutive year, the Honey and Pollination Center at the Robert Mondavi Institute will host "The Feast: A Celebration with Mead and Honey" (Formerly known as the Mid-Winter Beekeeper's Feast) on Saturday, February 11, 2017 at the Robert Mondavi Institute on the UC Davis campus.
-This year’s event will feature the Center’s partnership with the Good Life Garden in conjunction with the UC Davis Arboretum.
+This year’s event will feature the Center’s partnership with the Good Life Garden and the UC Davis Arboretum.
 Together, we hope to create a re-envisioned "kitchen garden" that includes pollinator-friendly plantings, irrigation concepts, educational signage and the installation of a Good Life Garden beehive.

 Mead, a fermented blend of honey, water and often fruits, yeast, or spices, has been dated to about 7000 BCE.
 Ceramic shards found in Jiahu, Henan Province, China held a mead-like residue according to Dr. Patrick McGovern, the leading authority on ancient alcoholic beverages.
 According to the BBC the number of meaderies in the United States has grown in the last ten years from 30-40 meaderies to over 250.

 Proceeds from the dinner will be used to support the outreach and education programs of the Honey and Pollination Center, whose mission is “to make UC Davis a leading authority on bee health, pollination and honey quality”, according to the Center’s director, Amina Harris.

 Pictures from the 2016 Feast by Mick's Magic Moments

 View the rest of the photos: HERE